We’ve all been on courses and gained certificates which we proudly pose for and publish on social media.

 It’s also beneficial for some awareness workshops for managers and leaders plus key subject matter experts so that they know how best to support the initiative.

 There is real value in the rest of the organisation acquiring a basic level of knowledge and awareness of how a new way of working will impact all different areas of an organisation.
 It’s way better to explore and prepare for any adjustments and this should be part of the business transformation process.

-Agile is rarely used as is straight out of the box.
-It is a set of basic principles that underpin ways of working which have over time have evolved into a set of practices, Scrum being the most common.
+Agile is rarely used straight out of the box.
+It is a set of basic principles that underpin ways of working which, over time have evolved into a set of practices, Scrum being the most common.

 It works best if it is adapted to suit your business, environment and team so that it slots in gently rather than causing a poorly planned revolution.